Kaypro: Software

 CP/M was the standard operating system for the first generation of Kaypros.
 The first application software that came with the Kaypro II included a highly unpopular word processor called Select that was quickly dropped in favor of a proto office suite from Perfect Software which included Perfect Writer, Perfect Calc, Perfect Filer, and Perfect Speller, as well as Kaypro's own S-BASIC compiler (which produced executable .com files).
 Perfect Filer featured non-relational, flat-file databases suitable for merging a contact list with form letters created in Perfect Writer.

 Perfect Writer was initially a rebranded version of the MINCE and Scribble software packages from Mark of the Unicorn, which are CP/M implementations of Emacs and Scribe, ported from their original minicomputer-based versions using BDS C. Later, MBasic (a variant of Microsoft BASIC) and The Word Plus spellchecker were added to the model II suite of software.
 Word Plus included a set of utilities that could help solve crossword puzzles or anagrams, insert soft hyphens, alphabetize word lists, and compute word frequencies.
 Another utility program called Uniform allowed the Kaypro to read disks formatted by Osborne, Xerox, or TRS-80 computers.

 The initial bundled applications were soon replaced by the well-known titles WordStar, a word processor, with MailMerge, originally a third-party accessory, for personalised mass mailings (form letters), the SuperCalc spreadsheet, two versions of the Microsoft BASIC interpreter, Kaypro's S-BASIC, a bytecode-compiled BASIC called C-Basic, and the dBase II relational database system.

 Data could be moved between these programs relatively easily by using comma-delimited format files (now more commonly known as CSV files), which enhanced the utility of the package.
 The manuals assumed no computer background, the programs were straightforward to use, and thus it was possible to find the CEO of a small company developing the applications needed in-house.

 The Kaypro II and later models also came with some games, including versions of old character-based games such as Star Trek; a few were arcade games re-imagined in ASCII, including CatChum (a Pac-Man-like game), Aliens (a Space Invaders-like game) and Ladder (a Donkey Kong-like game).
 If bought separately, this software would have cost more than the entire hardware and software package together.
-The Kaypro II was a usable and (at the time) powerful computer for home or office, even though the painted metal case made it look more like a rugged laboratory instrument than an office machine.
-It enjoyed a reputation for durability.

 Later Kaypro CP/M models came with even more software.
 In 1984, BYTE magazine observed "Kaypro apparently has tremendous buying and bargaining power," noting the Kaypro 10 came with both WordStar and Perfect Writer, plus "two spelling checkers, two spreadsheets, two communications programs and three versions of BASIC".

+The Kaypro emulated the ADM-3A terminal and could also be used as a general purpose terminal itself.
+Most CP/M-80 software not explicitly supplied for the Kaypro but supporting the common ADM-3A terminal emulation would easily be transferred to run on it.

 Later MS-DOS Kaypro computers offered a similar software bundle.